Engineering

 Fire Protection Engineer Salary Overview

-The Fire Protection Engineer is a sought-after profession in the United States with a median annual salary of $96,200.
-Compensation typically ranges from $56,600 for entry-level positions to $146,800 for experienced professionals in high-demand markets.
+The Fire Protection Engineer is one of the most important roles in the Engineering sector of the US economy in 2026.
+With a median annual salary of $96,200, compensation for this position ranges from $56,600 at the entry level to $146,800 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Fire Protection Engineer in the US earns between $56,600 and $146,800 per year, with a median of $96,200.